 - Response rates vary significantly (e.g. 15-70%) based on disease type and the systemic agent being utilized.
 The range of median duration of response varies too (e.g. 2-15 months).

 - Considering the rapid growth of emerging cancer therapies, obtaining reliable response and survival data for specific cancer types and/or patients is a moving target.
 Hence, generalist and palliative care specialists should confer with treating oncologists when engaging in advance care planning discussions with cancer patients.
 They should also empower patients to discuss response rates, median duration of response, survival rates, and toxicity concerns directly with their oncologists.

 - Response is typically determined after 2 cycles of treatment (usually one cycle every 21-28 days).
 Note: patients who progress after 1 cycle will generally continue progressing after two.

-- This information is not representative of all cancer patients.
-The data represent the ‘best case’ outcome, from a population of patients who were in good enough health to participate in a clinical trial (e.g. ambulatory, good functional status).
-Actual responses and response durations for a non-clinical trial population will likely be poorer.
+- Published cancer data on relevant clinical endpoints usually include mid-point ranges derived from the available clinical trials or combination chemotherapy trials.
+Specific published data may not be representative of all cancer patients.
+Instead, it may represent the ‘best case’ outcome, from a population of patients who were in good enough health or have the needed functional capacity to participate in a clinical trial (e.g. ambulatory, spending more than half of their awake day active).
+Actual responses and response durations for a non-clinical trial population may therefore differ.

-- Second-line chemotherapy, following disease progression from first-line treatment, can be expected to have a lower response rate and shorter duration of response.
+- Subsequent chemotherapy following disease progression, can be expected to have a lower response rate and shorter duration of response than first-line chemotherapy.

 - DeVita, Hellman, and Rosenberg.
 Cancer: Principles and Practice of Oncology.
 10th Edition.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2014.